tjustiniani/Browser-based-game-in-jQuery/README.md

 A fun and interactive game for web browsers.
-YThe app dynamically updates the HTML pages with the jQuery library.
+The app dynamically updates the HTML pages with the jQuery library.